JonathanJustavino/quic-benchmark/README.md

 We sent the application data 10 times with the QUIC and TCP+TLS implementation respectively and added a round trip time (RTT) delay of 10ms, 20ms and 50ms on top of the existing network RTT.
 The following graph shows the average values based on the pcap-files:
 -- Übersicht hier einfügen --

+#### Conclusion nodeJS pcap-files
+When comparing TCP+TLS with QUIC based on nodeJS pcap-files, TCP+TLS still outperforms QUIC for each added delay.
+Notably, the difference between both is not as huge as comparing the corresponding nodeJS events (see section [Adding Delay](#adding-delay)).
+We assumed QUIC would outperform TCP+TLS, especially with artificial delay added, this is not the case.

 ### Comparing nodejs to nginx / another QUIC implementation
-With QUIC taking a significant amount of time longer for Handshake, Content Transfer and most noticeable Close socket, we hypothesized that this may be due to the experimental implementation of QUIC in nodejs.
+With QUIC always taking a longer amount of time longer for the content transfer (both for nodeJS events and pcap-files), we hypothesized that this may be due to the experimental implementation of QUIC in nodejs.
 To test this hypothesis, we compared it to the QUIC implementation for nginx.
 Following the guide [here](https://faun.pub/implementing-http3-quic-nginx-99094d3e39f), we used the Docker images:

 - [ymuski/nginx-quic](https://hub.docker.com/r/ymuski/nginx-quic) for the server capable of HTTP/3 and HTTP/2